palodequeso/budgieqtpy/README.md

 ### It is still a bit bug riddled, but I intend to fix that over the coming months.

+Currently it uses a rough attempt at a knapsack problem scheduler.
+I'd also like to add an LLM based scheduler.

 https://develop.kde.org/docs/getting-started/python/python-flatpak/
 `flatpak-builder --verbose --force-clean flatpak-build-dir org.kde.budgie.json`
 `flatpak-builder --run flatpak-build-dir org.kde.budgie.json budgie`